 The supply chain management system (see Annexure D) for infrastructure, or what is more appropriately described as infrastructure procurement and delivery management, is strategic in nature and as such should not reside under the control of the chief financial officer.
 This supply chain needs to be delinked from the supply chain for general goods and services.
 At the same time, the procurement function for infrastructure projects needs to be moved much closer to the primary competences which it supports rather than put aside at a distance.
-The practice of the handling of infrastructure procurement by a specific purchasing resource or department within an institution needs to change.
-Infrastructure procurement needs to be a central competency within delivery management to mitigate unforeseen issues developing, leading to time cost and quality over runs.
 This will improve accountabilities for delivery (see 6.2.2.2).
 It will also improve the quality of procurement outcomes as infrastructure professionals will be more appropriately engaged in SCM processes.
 Accordingly, the current SCM regulations issued in terms of the PFMA and MFMA should be adjusted to accommodate this.
 Alternatively, the National Treasury should approve departures from these regulations should any organ of state apply to relocate the SCM system for infrastructure delivery.